NeptuneIX/Wikipedia-Trends/README.md

 - Node.js & Angular CLI

-- Elasticsearch (running locally)
+- ElasticSearch (running locally)

 1. Clone the repository:
     ```git clone https://github.com/NeptuneIX/Wikipedia-Trends.git```
-1. **Set up Elasticsearch** and create the two indices above.
+1. **Set up ElasticSearch** and create the two indices above.
-2. Add your Wikipedia API key to the backend `appsettings.json` file:
+2. Modify credentials for ElasticSearch in Program.cs if needed, then add your Wikipedia API key to the backend `appsettings.json` file:

     ```json
     {